volt-software/Ichor/docs/02-DependencyInjection.md

 public:
     // Creating instances of a service includes properties, and these need to be stored in the parent class.
 Be careful to move them each time and don't use the props variable but instead call getProperties(), if you need them.
     MyService(DependencyRegister &reg, Properties props) : AdvancedService(std::move(props)) {
-        reg.registerDependency<ILogger>(this, true); // Request ILogger as a required dependency (the start function will only be called if all required dependencies have at least 1 instance available) reg.registerDependency<IOptionalService>(this, false); // Request IOptionalService as an optional dependency.
+        reg.registerDependency<ILogger>(this, DependencyFlags::REQUIRED); // Request ILogger as a required dependency (the start function will only be called if all required dependencies have at least 1 instance available) reg.registerDependency<IOptionalService>(this, DependencyFlags::NONE); // Request IOptionalService as an optional dependency.
 This does not influence the start and stop functions.
     }
     ~MyService() final = default;